Frequently Asked Questions about Audrey Niffenegger’s The Time Traveler’s Wife

 “At first glance it looks like an elevator cage, but there is no elevator and never was.
 No one at the Newberry seems to know what the cage is for, or why it was installed… The Cage is painted beige.
 It is made of steel.”
 (Niffenegger 305)

-While the Newberry does have something we call “the cage,” it is simply an area for storing artifacts, and it does indeed have a working door.
 What Niffeneger is referring to is actually an old book lift in the Newberry’s east stairwell – which does rather look like a cage.
 While at one time the lift had openings for removing books, these are no longer functional.
-Both of these cages are in areas of the Library that are not open to the public.
-Visitors on the twice-weekly public tours (see below) may ask to see the east stairwell.
+If you visit during one of our free public tours of the library, we’ll be happy to show you the east stairwell.

 Q. Does the Newberry really own a book bound in human skin?